 - National Economic Value Assessment of Plug-In Electric Vehicles

-- Assessment of Vehicle Sizing, Energy Consumption, and Cost through Large-Scale Simulation of Advanced Vehicle Technologies
+- An Extensive Study on Sizing, Energy Consumption, and Cost of Advanced Vehicle Technologies

 - Cradle-to-Grave Lifecycle Analysis of U.S. Light-Duty Vehicle-Fuel Pathways: A Greenhouse Gas Emissions and Economic Assessment of Current (2015) and Future (2025-2030) Technologies